-Where the 3rd Party is required to Access, store, process or transmit information classified as OFFICIAL or above, the 3rd Party will comply with the BT Security Requirements and additionally the requirements set out in this Annex 1.
-In all cases, the highest-level control will supersede requirements documented elsewhere in these Security Requirements.
+Where the 3rd Party is required to Access, store, process or transmit 'HMG Official Sensitive' information, the 3rd Party will comply with these Security Requirements and additionally the requirements set out in this Annex 1 and provide BT with the completed Official Sensitive Declaration prior to Contract signature.
+In all cases, the highest-Level control will supersede requirements documented elsewhere in these Security Requirements for the Services and systems set out in the Official Sensitive Declaration.